AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 This area is closed and therefore does not itself has no limit,

-= O .
-This follows also from the structure
+= Ø. This follows also from the construction of the boundaries of the

-The general area S can be decomposed into a number of cubes
+The general surface-area S can be decomposed into a number of cubes

 the surface S as the sum of the boundaries of the